The official blog of the Lung Institute.

 - Lung Reduction or Transplant – In more severe cases, a lung reduction or transplant might be an option.
 However, not everyone is eligible because the surgery is hard on the body.
 A person needs to be in good physical condition, have no other life-threatening illnesses and be willing to undergo subsequent medical treatment to be considered for a lung transplant.
 Another thing to keep in mind is the prognosis for a lung transplant.
 The five-year survival rate is roughly 50 percent.

-- Stem Cell Therapy – Many people with pulmonary fibrosis have chosen stem cell therapy as a treatment option.
-Stem cell therapy is a minimally invasive procedure that harvests stem cells from a patient’s own body.
-In many cases, stem cell therapy has shown to reduce inflammation, reduce shortness of breath and improve their overall quality of life.
+- Cellular Therapy – Many people with pulmonary fibrosis have chosen cellular therapy as a treatment option.
+Cellular therapy is a minimally invasive procedure that harvests cells from a patient’s own body.
+In many cases, cellular therapy has shown to reduce inflammation, reduce shortness of breath and improve their overall quality of life.